1. Which ski is right for me?

 Delivery times vary depending on an order’s destination.
 The below chart gives an estimate of standard shipping times from the moment your order is shipped.
 Please note that these figures are merely estimates and never guaranteed; public holidays, peak season processing or incomplete shipping addresses may delay the delivery of your order.

-Please note: we do not ship to PO Boxes.
+Please note: we do not ship to Sweden, Norway or PO Boxes.

 At peak times, we have a large amount of orders going out.
 Please be patient and leave enough time to order your skis if you have a ski trip coming up.
 If in doubt ask us before placing your order!